doableware/djongo/docs/README.md

     }
     ```

-3. Run `manage.py migrate` (ONLY the first time to create collections in mongoDB)
+3. Run `manage.py makemigrations` followed by `manage.py migrate` (ONLY the first time to create collections in mongoDB)
 4. YOUR ARE SET!
 HAVE FUN!

 ## Requirements